kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 ##########################
 RNA-seq Tools and Analyses
 ##########################
 The primary purpose of the following documentation is to give insight into the various steps, procedures, and programs used in typical RNA-seq analyses.
-In the sections below, we have detailed the basic usage of various software packages.
-Please note that the majority software packages accept additional arguments that may be found within their documentation.
+In the sections below, you will find details on the basic usage of various software packages.
+Please note that the majority of software packages listed below accept additional arguments that may be found within their documentation.
 Links to the documentation (and other important information) may be found within the **Useful Links** section of each software package.

 ********************
 Quality Control (QC)